 I promise to stay out of yours.

-You’ll find this popular recipe story in a variety of old cookbooks.
+You’ll find this fun story in a variety of old cookbooks.
 That Johnny, he’s a busy boy!

 - Heat oven.
 Grease pan.
 Crack nuts.
 Get your bowl, spoons and ingredients.
 Remove 18 blocks and 7 toy automobiles from kitchen table.
 Measure 2 cups flour onto piece of waxed paper.
 Get sifter out of cabinet.
 Remove Johnny’s hand from flour.
 Wash flour off him.